 Your wellbeing is important to us.
-During this new & changing Covid-19 era, we want you to travel with confidence in Iceland.
+During these new & rapidly changing times, we want you to travel with confidence in Iceland.
 That's why you'll find all the safety information you should need on this page.
 And remember, we are always here to support you if you have additional questions or concerns.

 If you are considering a visit to Iceland, you can also take advantage of Nordic Visitor's new Book with Confidence Plan, detailed below.

 For information on all Nordic Visitor destinations, bookmark our Travel Updates page.

 Iceland is open for travel, with restrictions, for residents of EEA and Schengen Area states from 15 June 2020.
 The border of the Schengen Area is also open to 14 external countries, including Canada, Australia, and New Zealand from 1 July.